AlexMercedCoder/tutorialblog/content/blog/2026/2026-01-the-story-of-pangolin-catalog.md

 For the rest of the stack:
 - **Rust** powers the backend and CLI.
 - **Python** powers the SDK and scripting layer.
-- **Svelte** powers the UI—lightweight and reactive, but more complex than I expected once the feature count grew.
+- **Svelte** powers the UI - lightweight and reactive, but more complex than I expected once the feature count grew.

 All in, I ended up with a full stack that balanced experimentation and real-world usability.
 The only problem was... building it all over a holiday break.